elaineparie/email_parser/README.md

-# Next Steps
+# NEXT STEPS

 Moving forward, I would clean up this code so it is less repetitive, especially the EmailParser::Email.print_emails method which is rather long and complex.
 After this I would make the gem more user friendly -- easier to read and aware of user errors (ex. they misspell the name of a conversation).
 I would also do a fair amount of quality control to be 100% confident in my code and if the parsing mechanism would hold true for every incoming email.

 # EmailParser

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/email_parser`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the email_parser gem which imports a dummy set of emails and organizes them into conversations based on subject name.
+Run `ruby bin/email_parser` for an interactive prompt.

 ## Installation